ciskoh/scicore_de_assignment/README.md

-# Data Engineer Position - Assignment completed bby Matteo Jucker Riva
+# Data Engineer Position - Assignment completed by Matteo Jucker Riva

 This branch contains the code for the SCICORE dat-engineering assignement question 1-3